Duality and $\chi^<$-Boundedness of Ordered Graphs: Dualities of Ordered Graphs

-On the other hand, if $M_k\not\to G$, then we use the greedy algorithm on $G$ and Proposition~\ref{prop:GreedyAlg} to get ordered graph $A_g$ on minimum number of $g$ vertices. $A_g$ will of course contain a directed path $P_{g}$ (as we took all the partition classes maximal).
-It is clear that $g-1<k$, as otherwise $M_k\to A_g$, and therefore also to $G$, as $M_k\to A_g$ maps non-intersecting edges of $M_k$ to non-intersecting edges of $A_g$, therefore $M_k$ could map to these edges in $G$.
-Hence as $G\to A_g \to K_k$ (as $A_g$ is on $k$ or less vertices), we get $G\to K_k$.
+On the other hand, if $M_k\not\to G$, then we use the greedy algorithm on $G$ and Proposition~\ref{prop:GreedyAlg} to obtain an ordered graph $A_g$ with a minimum number of $g$ vertices such that $G\to A_g$.
+From Observation ~\ref{obs:AgPgGreedy}, we know that $A_g$ contains a directed path $P_{g}$.